mmgrigorova/ExtensionMarket42/README.md

 #### Source Data Synchronization

-Source data (GitHub information) is automatically refreshed by a scheduled job.
+Source data (GitHub information) is automatically refreshed by a scheduled job which runs every day at 6AM.
 Administrators can also trigger source data refresh manually per extension or trigger it for all extensions.
-The schedule interval can be configured from application.properties file.
+Once the manual run is complete, administrators can review the successfully and failed updates in a report.

 The information about extension synchronization is available in the Admin panel and includes:
 - Last successful synchronization